aegrey/AngularJS-Chat/README.md

 # AngularJS Front-End Chat

 #### Latest Commit - App Status
-All required functionality is working, still need to tweak desktop UI (mobile looks well).
-Local storage for chat/persistant data structure but not functionality - going to store all messages by session.
-Socket calls for user join/left notifications setup, but not included in the UI yet.
+All required functionality is working, still need to tweak desktop UI (mobile first design).
+Session storage for chat/persistant data is working when a channel is entered (I need to put this in a service, it's in the directive and a bit messy right now).
+User typing endpoint and UI in place.
+Additional features: Added a session based cookie to remember  username.
+Socket calls for user join/left notifications set up, but not included in the UI yet.

-**NOTE** I had to change the socket.io server - will address this w/ you Monday.
+**NOTE** I had to change the socket.io server - will address this Monday.

 ---